matthiasferch/tsm/README.md

 tsm: A Typescript vector and matrix math library
 =================================================

-*tsm* is a a collection of vector and matrix classes written in Typescript.
+*tsm* is a a collection of vector, matrix and quaternion classes written in Typescript.

 The library's design is influenced by both [gl-matrix](https://github.com/toji/gl-matrix) and [glm](https://github.com/g-truc/glm).

 What's special about *tsm*?